SSPENELOPE/react-weatherapp/README.md

 - This is essentially a knock off weather app created by your's truly.
 It is star citizen themed, well because I love space and star citizen.
 Search a city and get the weather.
 I've added as much as I can to ensure it includes most of the major criteria you would want in a production site.

+- The site works on all size devices to include MOST modern mobile phones.
+If the pixel width is below 300 I cant promise anything will look as it should.

 - In the works is an admin account that can manage all users on the site.
 I will provide in this readme, a .gif file of how it works as well as provide the file directory as to how I did it.

 - A majority of all database handling will be migrating to entity frameworks in the future